Brook Highland, Alabama

-Brook Highland (formerly known as Lake Purdy) is an unincorporated community and census-designated place in Shelby County, Alabama, United States.
+Brook Highland (formerly known as Lake Purdy) is an unincorporated community and census-designated place in northern Shelby County, Alabama, United States.
 At the 2020 census, the population was 7,406.

 Geography

-Brook Highland is located at (33.428571, -86.693028).

 The community is located southeast of Birmingham along U.S. Route 280.
 Many shopping centers, restaurants, and neighborhoods are located in the community adjacent to U.S. 280.
 Downtown Birmingham is 13 mi (21 km) to the northwest, and Chelsea is 8 mi (13 km) southeast, both via U.S. 280.

 According to the U.S. Census Bureau, the community has a total area of 2.9 sqmi, of which 2.8 sqmi is land and 0.05 sqmi (1.87%) is water.